Meet our team of academic leaders and professional staff changing the cultural competence agenda at the University and beyond.

 Amy brings her years of teaching experience and research in the area of Collaborative Online International Learning (COIL) and its effects on cultural competence to the NCCC.
 She is also interested in how technology and motivation play a role in our ongoing journey towards cultural competence.
 Amy seeks to work with others to help educate about cultural competence, and how that can be operationalised to help affect positive change across the higher education landscape and society more broadly.

 Anna Noonan is the Business Development Manager for the National Centre for Cultural Competence.
 Anna’s role is to support the development of the Centre as a leading provider of cultural competence education and research across a range of partnerships within the higher education sector and beyond.

-Anna has a multidisciplinary tertiary background, with undergraduate qualifications in Media and Communications and International Studies, a Master in Public Health, and is currently undertaking her PhD with the NHRMC Centre of Excellence in Sexual and Reproductive Health (SPHERE).
+Anna has a multidisciplinary tertiary background, having completed qualifications in Media and Communications, International Studies, Public Health.
+She is currently undertaking her PhD with the NHRMC Centre of Excellence in Sexual and Reproductive Health (SPHERE).

 Anna joined the NCCC in early 2021, bringing a decade of experience working in strategic research and education initiatives, external engagement and business development at the University of Sydney.
 Prior to entering the tertiary sector, Anna worked in human rights and international development in Australia and internationally, and has a long-held commitment and passion for social justice.